kaalam/document.source/jazz_reference/pages/vision_blocks_containers.md

 ---
-title: Blocks, Filestores and Containers
+title: Blocks, Storage and Containers
-summary: What is Jazz (part 1) Introduction to blocks, filestores and containers.
+summary: What is Jazz (part 1) Introduction to blocks, storage and containers.
 These classes are the basement for the "Jazz Magic".
 sidebar: mydoc_sidebar
 permalink: vision_blocks_containers.html
 ---